IBMIntegration/techjam/src/pages/acelabs/Lab_3/index.md

 ![](./images/tkIntroLabTraceFile.png "IntroLabTrace File")

-22. Recall that you configured the Trace node to capture the “IIB-internal” view of the message tree.
+22. Recall that you configured the Trace node to capture the “ACE-internal” view of the message tree.

-Examine the Trace output – you see IIB-supplied parsers for interpreting the Properties (“WSPROPERTYPARSER”) and HTTP Input Header (“WSINPHDR”).
+Examine the Trace output – you see ACE-supplied parsers for interpreting the Properties (“WSPROPERTYPARSER”) and HTTP Input Header (“WSINPHDR”).
 Trace output allows you to see more detail about the structure of header and message fields, such as their type (CHARACTER, INTEGER, BOOLEAN, etc).

-While you see here IIB-supplied parsers for Properties (“WSPROPERTYPARSER”) and HTTP Input Header (“WSINPHDR”), what is missing is a parser for the payload – since **‘none’** is supplied, IIB treats the payload as a BLOB.
+While you see here ACE-supplied parsers for Properties (“WSPROPERTYPARSER”) and HTTP Input Header (“WSINPHDR”), what is missing is a parser for the payload – since **‘none’** is supplied, ACE treats the payload as a BLOB.

 ![](./images/tkIntoLabTraceNotepad.png "IntroLabTrace.txt")

-The next section will show how to tell IIB the payload is XML.
+The next section will show how to tell ACE the payload is XML.

 23. Close the Notepad window.
 24. Return to the recorded message, and click save.